OWASP/crAPI/docs/challenges.md

 ## Challenge 3 - Reset the password of a different user

-* Find an email address of another user on CRAPI
+* Find an email address of another user on crAPI

 * Brute forcing might be the answer.
 If you face any protection mechanisms, remember to leverage the predictable nature of REST APIs to find more similar API endpoints.